Atzillaa/TwincatNCIProject-PlcProject/_Readme.txt

 		{attribute 'no_explicit_call' := 'do not call this POU directly, because ...'}

+	//TODO {attribute 'GlobalType'} >> can this be used for creating types for hw-linking?

 //interesting new features of tc3
 TYPE REFERENCE
 	Type "Reference To" versus "Pointer To"